 FEEDBK - Sets the amount of delay feedback (a.k.a. regeneration) to determine the number of repeats.
+Negative values phase invert the signal in the feedback loop.

 ECHO PAN - Controls the placement of the "wet" signal (the echoes) in the stereo image.
 Note that this is different than the MIX page BALANCE control, which acts on the mix of both wet and dry.